Exploding tree: Lightning

 Trees can explode when struck by lightning.
 The strong electric current is carried mostly by the water-conducting sapwood below the bark, heating it up and boiling the water.
 The pressure of the steam can make the trunk burst.
 This happens especially with trees whose trunks are already dying or rotting.
 The more usual result of lightning striking a tree, however, is a lightning scar, running down the bark, or simply root damage, whose only visible sign above ground is branches that were fed by the root dying back.

 Fire

-Exploding trees may occur during a wildfire, but there is apparently no evidence of this.
-The myth of exploding trees may have originated with a classic film about wildfires, Red Skies of Montana, which showed firefighters witnessing exploding trees, based on special effects.
+Exploding trees also occur during forest fires and are a risk to smokejumpers.

+Eucalyptus trees are known to explode during bush fires due to vaporised eucalyptus oils producing an explosive mixture with air.

+Explosive behaviour of Eucalyptus trunks has been observed in both laboratory tests and in wildfires in Australia.

+Aspen trees have also been observed to explode in wildfires.

+Steam pressure build up in tree trunks is theoretically unlikely to lead to an explosion in a rapidly moving fire front, although trees exploding after the initial front has passed or exploding through other mechanisms is entirely possible.

-April Fools’ Day hoax
+April Fools' Day hoax

 Exploding trees were the subject of a 2005 April Fools' Day hoax in the United States, covered by National Public Radio, stating that maple trees in New England had been exploding due to a failure to collect their sap, causing pressure to build from the inside.
-The root pressure in a maple tree is approximately 0.1MPa, one standard atmosphere, which is insufficient to cause a tree to explode.
+The root pressure in a maple tree is approximately 0.1 MPa, one standard atmosphere, which is insufficient to cause a tree to explode.